Data-driven Methods Applied to Soft Robot Modeling and Control: A Review

 \subsection{RNN}

 RNN is a kind of NN that is designed specifically for sequential data.
+The diagram of RNN is shown in Fig. \ref{fig6}-(b).
 Although MLP can also receive temporal data, it is fed into networks simultaneously and fails to infer the sequential relationship.
+RNN takes data in sequence using recurrent structure.
+The $n$-th bar in Fig. \ref{fig6}-(b) can be represented as

+where $W_*, b_*$ are the RNN weight and bias parameters, $S_n$ is the hidden state of the step $n$, and $f(),g()$ are activation functions.
+As shown in Fig. \ref{fig6}-(b), the network of each step takes the hidden state from the previous step.
+Such a structure infers the sequential relationship of data while the other NNs take the data input simultaneously.
+In this case, RNN is more suitable than the other networks like MLP and CNN for soft robots, which provide delayed responses.
+The modeling and control with RNN share the same data category requirement with MLP mentioned in Eq. \ref{eq5_4}, but RNN needs data from multiple time steps instead of a single time step.

-RNN takes data in sequence with the help of recurrent structure.
-The first RNN applied is Modified Elman NN in \cite{15AM}, which restores information in previous steps with context nodes.
-Then, researchers leverage a nonlinear autoregressive network with exogenous inputs (NARX) in a series of papers\cite{17TT,17TTb,18TT}, which obtains outputs in previous steps as a part of the input in the current step.
+The first RNN applied is modified Elman NN in \cite{15AM}, which restores information in previous steps with context nodes for dynamic control.
+Then, researchers leverage a nonlinear autoregressive network with exogenous inputs (NARX) in a series of papers\cite{17TT,17TTb,18TT} for dynamic control.
+This kind of RNN receives outputs in previous steps as a part of input in the current step.

 Long short-term memory (LSTM) is a kind of RNN proposed for long-term dependence issues.
-This network has been used on endoscopic robot distal force prediction \cite{19XL} and external force position and magnitude prediction \cite{21ZD}.
+This network has been used on endoscopic robot distal force prediction \cite{19XL,23SY} and external force position and magnitude prediction \cite{21ZD}.
 Moreover, such a network can cope with sensing signals from nonlinear time-variant soft sensors and achieves tasks like position prediction \cite{19TTb}, object recognition\cite{22ZZ}, and shape reconstruction \cite{18GS}.
-In addition to perception, \cite{22DW} controls a robotic catheter with LSTM to decrease contact force.
+In addition to perception, the authors of \cite{22DW} dynamically control a robotic catheter with LSTM to decrease contact force.
+The authors of \cite{23ZCc} employ LSTM as an offline dynamic controller to cope with the nonlinear behaviors.
 In summary, RNNs perform satisfactorily on various tasks due to their sequential structures and memory ability.